shedaltd/python_fullstackdemo/documentation/README.md

           ...
       ]
       ```
   - then run the application and check `http://localhost:8000/docs/`, you should be able to check the APIs

-- Set up test framework
+#### Set up test framework

   Django have the in-built test module to make the test very easy
   Except the test, we also need to control the code speficition to make sure our code clean, readable and maintainable.
   We can use `tox` altogether with `coverage`, `flake8`, `isort`, `pytest` to reach that.
 - Install packages:
   - `pip3 install tox coverage flake8 isort`
 - add tox, flake8, isort, coverage into `requirements/text.txt`
 - create configuation files `tox.ini` and `setup.cfg` (check the backend folder)
 - run the test: `tox`
   - hint:
     - sometimes when we run tox, it will tell us the library not installed, in fact, that is because the depencies for test need to be reinstalled. we can delete the folder .tox and run `tox` again

+### Frontend Setup

+  Then we setup the frontend part for the demo with react

+- Environment requirement
+  - node, npm